JamesCalingo/blog/posts/2023-10-31_go_go_something_something.md

 This time, I decided to do something I’d been meaning to do for a while: a simple game.

 The “Psychic game”, as I call it, is one of the first “real” programming things I did in a coding bootcamp back in the day.
 The idea is that a letter is randomly selected from the alphabet, and the player has to guess which letter.
-You can check out my original (HTML/JavaScript) version [here] (https://jamescalingo.dev/PsychicGame/), complete with probably-inspired-by-Chandler-Bing pithy comments that are probably not necessary at all (RIP Matthew Perry).
+You can check out my original (HTML/JavaScript) version [here](https://jamescalingo.dev/PsychicGame), complete with probably-inspired-by-Chandler-Bing pithy comments that are probably not necessary at all (RIP Matthew Perry).

 Many moons ago, I did a Python version of it inspired by something I saw on LinkedIn.
 After I finished that, I even attempted to do a version in Rust using the Rust book’s tutorial for a number game (I haven’t gotten it past that point, however, because Rust is not a great beginners language).
 However, there’s one language that I’d been meaning to check out that I hadn’t yet: Go.